Common green frog: Description

 Male Hylarana erythraea grow to a snout–vent length of 30–45 mm and females to 50–75 mm.
 Tadpoles are up to 36 mm in length.
 They have smooth skin that is bright green above and on sides.
 Tympanum is distinct.

 Distribution and ecology

 H. erythraea occurs in Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Singapore, Thailand, and Vietnam.
+It has been observed as high as 1200 meters above sea level.
 Introduced populations are found on Sulawesi and the Philippines.
 The similar frogs from northeastern India and adjacent regions, formerly included here, are now separated as Hylarana tytleri.

 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, rural gardens, heavily degraded former forest, irrigated land, seasonally flooded agricultural land, and introduced vegetation.